berea-college-csc236/berea-college-csc236.github.io/index.md

 - **Outside of class**
     - Work on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), **Milestone 2 is due Wednesday!** Final Milestone is due Friday.
     - Complete [A10: Review and Reflection](https://docs.google.com/document/d/1zS8jEGIKEUvBC1kr84Cs3AoqYIKnnklGyB4EowCDw2w) by Friday.
 Due to the nature of the assignment, **It will not be accepted late.**
+    - Complete [FP1: Initial Planning for Final Project](https://docs.google.com/document/d/1byMsKfTPPEGO4eGSdHohAxkCYRKO1tHqb0Bd7eghFlg) by Thursday, depending on how the topics are selected.

 ## Day 37: Monday, November 21, 2022
   - **In class**: